220705-UTA-NET/TeamFireP2/README.md

   - Stopping users with overdue items from borrowing further items.
   - Linking to ebooks when available.
 - **Stretch Goals**
+  - Database pagination for book GET requests.
   - User authentication handled with OAuth or OAuth2, eliminating the simple auth DB
+  - Displaying books as thumbnails that can display more books OnClick.

  #### User Stories
  1. As a user I want to create an account.
  2. As a user I want to search for a specific book.